edilsonsfc/Tese-Lidar-Structure/README.md

 Feel free to explore and incorporate these models into your research or projects.
 Don't forget to cite this repository if you use the 3D models in your work.

 ## Citation
-If you use the 3D models or materials from this repository in your research or projects, please cite my master's thesis and this repository as follows:
+If you use the any material from this repository in your research or projects, please cite my master's thesis and this repository as follows:

 - Master's Thesis: Ferreira, E. "Three-dimensional mapping of an unknown environment based on a 2D laser measurement" Instituto Politécnico de Bragança, 2023.
 - Repository: https://github.com/edilsonsfc/Tese-Lidar-Structure